How to Make a Christmas Tree Last

 Once you’ve selected a gorgeous, healthy tree for your home, you’ll need to have a plan for how to get it home safely.
 At Stauffers, we’ll gladly assist you with wrapping and loading your tree into your vehicle for free.
 Whether you choose to strap it to a roof rack or fit it inside your vehicle, we’ll be there to help.
 Here are a few additional tips to keep your tree safe on its journey home.

 Try your best to pick up your freshly-cut tree on a clear day.
 While Christmas trees can endure the cold just fine, rain and snow will create a mess in your vehicle and your home.

 When customers ask us how to make a Christmas tree last longer, transportation is the first thing we mention.
 Being too rough with your tree can cause it to drop needles prematurely, making a mess and leaving bare spots in its greenery.

 Most trees come packaged in netting, which helps keep their more delicate branches safe on the trip.
 If your tree does not come wrapped up, consider wrapping it in an old blanket to keep it safe and confined.
 If you’re transporting your tree on the roof, put the trunk end at the front of the vehicle.
 This will prevent needles from blowing off.

 Many people like to store their tree outside or in a garage for a few days before bringing it in.
 If you plan on storing your tree outside, stand it up in a bucket of water in the shade to keep it hydrated.
 You can also bring it inside into a garage or shed for extra protection.

 Christmas Tree Stands

 Getting your Christmas tree straight and in its stand can be one of the more stressful parts of Christmas.
+We offer several stands in our Home & Garden Stores that will get the job done perfectly.
 Here are a few tips for getting your tree ready for ornaments, while also ensuring longevity of its color and form.